Back to Hub

 Managers are encouraged to notify the next manager after making their pick to help maintain draft flow.

-If a slow draft division fails to establish a draft start time before the end of preseason, the commissioner will schedule the draft.
+If a slow draft division fails to establish a draft start time after the NFL Draft, the commissioner will schedule the draft before the regular season begins.

 11. Lineup Integrity and Participation